smehdizadeh/smehdizadeh.github.io/_projects/01_project.md

 description: A modern rendition of "Chilean Drought"
 ---

-# A modern rendition of David Rosenboom's "Chilean Drought" #
+# A modern rendition of "Chilean Drought" #

 [![Concert video](/assets/images/chilean_drought.png)](https://youtu.be/yhuCzM9MBa8)